hashkat/hashkat/docs/keywords.md

 **(type: boolean)** If set to true, the number of months in the simulation will be outputted to the screen.
 Once all of the analysis in complete in the simulation, a message will also be printed to the screen.

 ####stdout_summary
-**(type: boolean)** If set to true, the amount of time, number of entities, number of follows, number of tweets, number of retweets, total rate, and real time spent between each successive output is outputted to the screen.
+**(type: boolean)** If set to true, the amount of time, number of agents, number of follows, number of tweets, number of retweets, total rate, and real time spent between each successive output is outputted to the screen.

 ####visualize
 **(type: boolean)** If set to true, the information from the network is outputted to 2 files, “network.dat” and “network.gexf”.
 The “network.dat” file consists of two columns; the first column is a list of the agent IDs in order, and the second column is the